• Skip to main content

 February 20, 2018 by Andy Naselli

 My family loves watching high-quality nature documentaries like BBC’s Planet Earth.
-I call them theological documentaries—even when the people who make them don‘t share my biblical convictions that God is the sovereign creator and that humans have a God-given role to rule over the nature that these films showcase.
+I call them theological documentaries—even when the people who make them don‘t share my biblical convictions that God is the sovereign creator and that humans have a God-given responsibility to rule over the nature that these films showcase.

 What would it be like to watch a high-quality nature documentary that honors the Creator?
 Watch The Riot and the Dance—Part 1: Earth.